CartoDB/academy/_app/_builder-intro/04-analysis.md

 ![vid_splash]({{ site.baseurl }}/img/builder-intro/lesson1/0-vid-splash.png)

-Analysis in CARTO Builder allows you to create analysis workflows from one or many datasets that update even if the underlying data changes.
+Analysis in CARTO Builder allows you to create analysis workflows from one or more datasets that update even if the underlying data changes.
 It's one of the most powerful features of the Builder, and is a part that will be growing quickly as more analysis methods are added.

 In this Introduction to Analysis, you will learn how to build basic analysis workflows from data you have in your CARTO account.